Shop RNIB Donate now

 How does FECD affect your vision?

 FECD mainly affects the single layer of cells that line the back part of the cornea called the endothelium.
-The main function of the endothelium is to maintain the proper amount of fluid within the cornea, pumping out excess fluid and keeping the cornea clear for you to "see".
+The main function of the endothelium is to maintain the correct amount of fluid within the cornea, pumping out excess fluid and keeping the cornea clear for you to "see".

-A small number of endothelial cells are lost during normal ageing process.
+A small number of endothelial cells are lost during the normal ageing process.
 This does not normally cause any changes in your vision.
 In FECD however, this process speeds up with more cells than usual being lost.
 Eventually the endothelium stops working properly and fluid builds up in the cornea, leading to increased corneal thickness and swelling (oedema).
 Your vision then becomes cloudy and blurred.
 For many people with FECD, the condition progresses slowly, and they don’t develop any problems with their vision.

 FECD can sometimes lead to deposits called guttata appearing at the back of the cornea.
 These are tiny drop-like irregular lumps in the corneal endothelium which can only be seen with a special microscope.
 They can cause light to be scattered, causing symptoms of glare.